abdoulayeYATERA/systemd-service-watcher/README.md

   watchlist=( "apache2" "mariadb" "fail2ban" )
   ```

-  To watch all services except some, fill the unwatchlist array
+  To watch all services except some, fill the unwatchlist array.<br/>
-  Note that watchlist has priority over unwatchlist
+  Note that watchlist has priority over unwatchlist.

   ```
   unwatchlist=( "logroatate" "man-db" )